elm-guides/elm-for-js/How to Read a Type Annotation.md

 `int strcmp(const char *s1, const char *s2);`.
 That's a good thing, because type annotations aren't for the compiler (it has type inference and can figure things out) but for you, the programmer.

-The most important use when you're starting out is that the docs for every function in the standard library begin with the type annotation.
+The most important reason to know about type annotations  when you're starting out is that the docs for every function in the standard library have them.
 The annotation tells you how many arguments a function takes, what their types are, what order to pass them, and what the return type is.
 This information is not repeated elsewhere.

 Once you know how to read an annotation, it's fairly easy to write them.
 Doing so is is optional, but highly encouraged.
 Type annotations improve code by helping you think about what the function should be doing, and serve as